ADHD:

 Prenatal and Postpartum Care (PPC) HEDIS®

-• Timeliness of Prenatal Care: The percentage of deliveries that received a prenatal care visit in the 1st trimester, on the enrollment start date or within 42 days of enrollment
+Timeliness of Prenatal Care: The percentage of deliveries that received a prenatal care visit in the first trimester on or before the enrollment start date or within 42 days of enrollment in the organization

 Nationally Recognized Sources